DATA PROTECTION STATEMENT REGARDING THE FSHS

 Data relating to state of health is confidential.
 FSHS patient document instructions have been compiled based on legislation governing their use, disclosure and protection to ensure uniform procedures when processing patient records.
 We never sell or lease any personal data.
 We only disclose personal data in the cases described below:

 • We may disclose a student’s personal data to third parties if the student has consented to this orally, in writing or electronically.
 Consent is required for data disclosure to other healthcare providers for the provision of further treatment.
+The acceptance of the outsourced services is seen as a acceptance for the transfer of information.
 If the student is unable to assess the meaning of the consent, e.g. due to their state of health, we are allowed to disclose data with the consent of their legal representative.
 Data disclosure to insurance companies requires written consent in some cases.

 • We may disclose a student’s personal data in the manner prescribed by the legislation in force at the time as required by the relevant authorities or other parties.